 - compact rice (rice cakes)

-- To a mortar, add in red onion, dry shrimps, candle nuts, garlic cloves and pound into a paste.
+- To a mortar, add red onion, dry shrimp, candle nuts, garlic cloves, and pound into a paste.
 Set aside.
 You can also use a blender.

 Assembling a lontong bowl